Course overview

 Course structure

-In your first year you’ll study our business core units:
+In your first year you’ll study our business core units.
+You’ll also choose and commence studying your preferred discipline/s.

-- Financial Decision Making: You’ll develop the skills and knowledge needed to make informed and responsible decisions using accounting and financial information.
-You’ll learn basic accounting and financial terminologies, how to interpret financial statements and make investment decisions.
+- Financial Decision Making: In this unit, you’ll learn how to use accounting and financial information to make responsible business decisions.
+You will learn basic accounting and financial concepts, and how to interpret financial statements relevant to investment decisions.

-- Markets and Legal Frameworks: You’ll explore how key business disciplines are connected and understand the relationship between a business enterprise and stakeholders including government, customers and the broader community.
-You’ll also identify the laws and regulations applied to businesses, and learn how business and marketing strategies can impact society and the environment.
+- Markets and Legal Frameworks: This unit studies the connections among business disciplines, and considers the relationship between an enterprise and its stakeholders – including government, clients and the community.
+You’ll also learn about the laws and regulations that apply to businesses, and how business and marketing strategies can create value and positively impact society and the environment.

 You'll also have the opportunity to undertake introductory study in fields such as marketing, business law, economics and global business.
 This can be valuable if you are still deciding on your primary major and want to explore different business fields.